Avaya case study: Growing a digital ecosystem with EMaaS

 He’d originally joined the program to recruit, support and monetize the 3rd party ecosystem of app developers.
 But once he was involved, he quickly became the program owner, crafting requirements, communicating to users, orchestrating training and workflows for all parties.

-It was under his guidance that Avaya realized they needed to adopt an Ecosystem-as-a-Service approach.
+It was under his guidance that Avaya realized they needed to adopt an Ecosystem Management-as-a-Service approach.